waynodiablo/Oystercard/pills/learning_at_makers.md

 ### Escalation process

 * One of the learning tools at Makers is the [escalation process](./escalation_process.md).
 This is a series of things to do to try to solve a problem.
 It's designed to maximise the amount you learn, rather than getting an answer right away.
-It includes coming up with a clear problem explanation, talking to your pair programming partner, Googling, asking on Slack Overflow, and finally asking a coach.

 ### Daily feedback